 Constant Power Struggles

-If you’ve ruled out readiness and intimidation and your little one fights you simply because, well, he’s a toddler, stay calm.
+If you’ve ruled out readiness and intimidation and your little one fights you simply because, well, they’re a toddler, stay calm.
 Experts warn that negative reactions like punishment and coercion around potty training can lead to constipation, urinary tract disorders and even phobias.
 If using the potty has turned into an all-out battle, consider a slow and steady, child-oriented approach.
 It may take a little longer, but it’s a good way to keep the process positive.

 A Bump in Accidents